Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Charity & Public WorkEducation.
 A significant historical year for this entry is 1886.

 Location.
 48° 55.962′ N, 2° 21.286′ E. Marker is in Saint-Denis, Île-de-France, in Seine-Saint-Denis.
-Marker is on Place de la Résistance et de la Déportation, on the right when traveling south.
+It is on Place de la Résistance et de la Déportation, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 12 Place de la Résistance et de la Déportation, Saint-Denis, Île-de-France 93200, France.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-La Maison Aux Masques (about 180 meters away, measured in a direct line); École elementaire Jean Vilar Deported Jewish Students Memorial (approx. 0.3 kilometers away); La Mairie / City Hall (approx. 0.4 kilometers away); L’église des Trois-Patrons (approx. half a kilometer away); L’église Neuve / The New Church (approx. 0.6 kilometers away); Le théâtre Gérard Philipe (approx. 0.7 kilometers away); Paul Ferard (approx. 0.7 kilometers away); Massacre du 17 octobre 1961 / Paris massacre of 1961 Memorial (approx. 0.7 kilometers away).
+At least 8 other markers are within walking distance of this marker: L’église Sainte-Croix (about 90 meters away, measured in a direct line); Draps et Teintures / Cloths and Dyes (about 180 meters away); La Maison Aux Masques (about 180 meters away); École elementaire Jean Vilar Deported Jewish Students Memorial (approx. 0.3 kilometers away); Porte de Paris (approx. 0.3 kilometers away); La Mairie / City Hall (approx. 0.4 kilometers away); Jardin Pierre-de-Montreuil (approx. half a kilometer away); L’église des Trois-Patrons (approx. half a kilometer away).
 Touch for a list and map of all markers in Saint-Denis.

 L’orphenilat Génin / The Génin Orphanage Marker - wide view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, April 18, 2024
+Photographed by Andrew Ruppenstein, April 18, 2024

 2. L’orphenilat Génin / The Génin Orphanage Marker - wide view